traccar/traccar/README.md

 If your NetBeans doesn't have Maven plugin, then you need to download (`Tools > Plugins`) and configure (`Tools > Options > Miscellaneous > Maven`) it.

-To import project select `File > Open Project` and browse to the location of the project folder and click `Open Project`.
+To import project select `File > Open Project`, browse to the location of the project folder and click `Open Project`.
 To compile the project right click on the project and select `Build`.

 ### Eclipse